-Note 1: Where 'x' is shown, reference is made to the registers associated with the respective output compare channels 1 through 8.

-- 2: OCFA pin controls OC1-OC4 channels.
-OCFB pin controls OC5-OC8 channels. - 3: Each output compare channel can use one of two selectable time bases.
-Refer to the device data sheet for the time bases associated with the module.
+- Note 1: Where 'x' is shown, reference is made to the registers associated with the respective output compare channels 1 through 5. - 2: OCFA pin controls OC1-OC4 channels.
+OCFB pin controls the OC5 channel. - 3: Each output compare channel can use one of two selectable time bases.
+Refer to the device data sheet for the time bases associated with the module. - 4: This peripheral's inputs and outputs must be assigned to an available RPn pin before use.
+Please see Section 9.4 "Peripheral Pin Select" section for more information.